top of page

 (i.) collected previsions published by analysts,

-(ii.) integrated buying decisions from large investors and
+(ii.) integrated buying decisions from large investors

 (iii.) assigned consistent weights to all these data.

 Now, we can finally compute our consensus metrics, in the form of 12-month price forecasts range.
-Those price forecasts form the bedrock of our decision making and our editorial policy.
+Those price forecasts form the bedrock of our decision-making and our editorial policy.

 Step 2: